djently/RTA/README.md

 + $ npm run migrate
 + $ npm start

-after that application will be avialable on 127.0.0.1:3000
+after that application will be available on 127.0.0.1:3000